 3. Procrastination assumes that you have time

-The main flaw in a procrastinator's thinking is that she thinks that she has plenty of time.
+The main flaw in a procrastinator's thinking is that there is plenty of time.
+But Solomon says,

 Do not boast about tomorrow, for you do not know what the day may bring forth.

 How do you know you will have the time, energy, ability, opportunity, even the life to do it later or tomorrow?
 James reminds us that our lives are like vapor and that assuming we have time is a great evil because it assumes we control time… and only God controls time.
 However, the truth is that only God controls time.

 Some things we put off to no great harm: buying the new shirt; trying out a great Mexican restaurant; getting a haircut.
-Some things left undone could change the course of human history (for example Lincoln put off going to the theatre until the next evening) or worse still, some things put off could change the direction of our eternal lives.
+Some things left undone could change the course of human history (for example, has Abraham Lincoln put off going to the theatre until the next evening) or worse still, some things put off could change the direction of our eternal lives.

-Such a poignant moment appears in Acts 24 where Felix, the governor, was listening to Paul, his prisoner, preach the gospel:
+Such a poignant moment appears in Acts 24 where Felix, the governor, was listening to Paul, his prisoner, preach the gospel.
+Luke writes the following:

 24But some days later Felix arrived with Drusilla, his wife who was a Jewess, and sent for Paul and heard him speak about faith in Christ Jesus.
 25But as he was discussing righteousness, self-control and the judgment to come, Felix became frightened and said, "Go away for the present, and when I find time I will summon you."

-The gospel had penetrated his heart and was at the point of decision, a decision that would have changed the course of his eternal existence but one that would mean change, challenge, effort.
+The gospel had penetrated his heart and he was at the point of decision, a decision that would have changed the course of his eternal existence but one that would mean change, challenge, effort.
 He did not scoff at Paul or even deny the truth, he merely used the tactic of delay to avoid doing what he needed to do.
 And even after he heard Paul preach for two more years, the "moment", the "opportunity" was lost forever.